-This is an Easyjet vs Ryanair head-to-head comparison of the airlines in terms of some operational statistics of interest.
-Note that both airlines have been severely impacted by the travel restrictions since 2020 and this will be refelcted in the most recent stats.
+This is an Easyjet vs Ryanair head-to-head comparison of the airlines in terms of some operational and financial statistics of interest.

 Easyjet – Numbers of Airports, Bases and Routes